TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 10/Luke 10.35.md

 ---

-And on the morrow he took out two shillings, and gave them to the host, and said, Take care of him; and whatsoever thou spendest more, I, when I come back again, will repay thee.
+On the next day, when he departed, he took out two denarii, and gave them to the host, and said to him, 'Take care of him.
+Whatever you spend beyond that, I will repay you when I return.'